McGranahanLab/Guidebook/Singularity/2_Singularity_recipy_anatomy.md

 ```

 #### %environment
-> `%environment` section serves to define environmental variables in your container.
+> `%environment` section defines environmental variables in your container.

 In case you're not familiar with the environmental variables here is a little example.
 It is very nice that you can just open your terminal, navigate to any folder, and then type `samtools` and it will work, isn't it?
 But how does your system knows where to look for `samtools` executable?
 Though environmental variable of course!
 Usually, on _actual computer_ they are defined in `.bashrc` file.
 This file is one of the first files your computer reads during booting and therefore each time you switch your computer on it knows where `samtools` is.
 So, the common format for the environmental variable to define a path to binary executable is: `export PATH=/where/to/install/bin:$PATH`.
 Obviously, environmental variables may not only define path to a certain software (or file), they can also define a variable, i.e. `PI=3.14`.
 In container, they are defined in environment section.